pachyderm/pachyderm/doc/fundamentals/getting_data_into_pachyderm.md

   applications written in those languages.
 Actually, even if you don't use Go, Python, or Scala, Pachyderm uses a protobuf API which supports many other languages, we just haven’t built the full clients yet.
+- [Via the s3gateway](#the-s3gateway): This is ideal when using existing tools or libraries that interact with object stores.
 - [Via the Pachyderm dashboard](#the-pachyderm-dashboard): The Pachyderm Enterprise dashboard provides a very convenient way to upload data right from the GUI.
 You can find out more about Pachyderm Enterprise Edition [here](../enterprise/overview.html).